elk-audio/sushi/README.md

 Option                                | Value    | Notes
 --------------------------------------|----------|------------------------------------------------------------------------------------------------------
 SUSHI_AUDIO_BUFFER_SIZE               | 8 - 512  | The buffer size used in the audio processing.
 Needs to be a power of 2 (8, 16, 32, 64, 128...).
-SUSHI_WITH_XENOMAI                    | on / off | Build Sushi with Xenomai RT-kernel support, only for ElkPowered hardware.
+SUSHI_WITH_RASPA                      | on / off | Build Sushi with Xenomai RT-kernel support, only for ElkPowered hardware.
 SUSHI_WITH_JACK                       | on / off | Build Sushi with Jack Audio support, only for standard Linux distributions and macOS.
 SUSHI_WITH_PORTAUDIO                  | on / off | Build Sushi with Portaudio support.
+SUSHI_WITH_APPLE_COREAUDIO            | on / off | Build Sushi with Apple Core Audio support.
 SUSHI_WITH_ALSA_MIDI                  | on / off | Build Sushi with Alsa sequencer support for MIDI (Linux only).
 SUSHI_WITH_RT_MIDI                    | on / off | Build Sushi with RtMidi support for MIDI.
 Cannot be selected if SUSHI_WITH_ALSA_MIDI is set.
 SUSHI_WITH_LINK                       | on / off | Build Sushi with Ableton Link support.